 We can be politicians too: Mary the Kenyan leader

-This blog is by Mary Ojwang, founding member of the Women Students Mentorship Association (WOSWA), a student’s mentorship program that seeks to empower female students.
-She holds a bachelor’s degree in Economics from the University of Nairobi, Kenya.
+In this blog, Mary Ojwang, founding member of the Women Students Mentorship Association (WOSWA), shares her experience as a woman in leadership at the University of Nairobi, Kenya.

 Growing up, I had an interest in politics and an understanding of the challenges young women like myself face in the political space.